xenonzx/mapstruct-example/README.md

 3. introduce order mapping that automatically uses product mapping

 ### Task 5: Custom mapping (introduce orderSummery a new property that will only appear in the order dto)
+aim is to show how to provide default method in the mapper interface to support with mapping process. aim to highlight the `orderSummary` is being generated -not being mapped as no matching property-
 1. add `OrderSummeryDto` class. the `OrderSummeryDto` Object will have total number of items and the sum of their price.
 2. add `orderSummery` property in the `OrderDto` class
 3. add a `default` method in the orders mapping interface

 ### Task 6: Value mapping

-order can have many states in the domain but the api consumer is just concerned with fewer states (IN_PROGRESS,DELIVERED,FAILED)
+aim is to show how to use value mapping order can have many states in the domain but the api consumer is just concerned with fewer states (IN_PROGRESS,DELIVERED,FAILED)

 1. add `OrderStateDto` Enum with the following cases  (`IN_PROGRESS`, `DELIVERED`, `FAILED`).